Danièle Chatelain

-Danièle Chatelain (born in France) is a professor of French and a writer.
-She holds master's degrees from the University of Strasbourg and the University of California, Riverside, where she also got a Ph.D. in 1982.
-She is a professor of French at the University of Redlands.
+Danièle Chatelain is a professor of French at the University of Redlands in Redlands, California.
+She holds master's degrees from the University of Strasbourg and the University of California, Riverside, where she also earned her Ph.D. in 1982.
+Chatelain specializes in nineteenth-century French literature and the comparative analysis of science fiction, frequently collaborating with her late husband, George Edgar Slusser.

+She is the author of Perceiving and Telling: A Study of Iterative Discourse, a structural study of narrative techniques.
+Her research articles have been published in academic journals such as Science Fiction Studies, Poétique, and Style.
+As an editor, she has co-edited volumes including H.G.
+Wells's Perennial Time Machine.
+Chatelain is also a translator of early French science fiction; her full-length English translations include Honoré de Balzac's The Centenarian (2004) and J.-H. Rosny's Three Science Fiction Novellas: From Prehistory to the End of Mankind (2012), both published by Wesleyan University Press.

 She was married to George Edgar Slusser until his death in 2014.
 She shared with him an interest for the comparative analysis of science fiction, with a focus on the influence of the works of H. G. Wells.